 10 – Pai’s Deli

-Pai’s Deli is a small deli tucked inside the Outrigger Waikiki Beach Resort.
-The hidden gem near Duke’s is one of the best places in Waikiki for a quick, affordable, fresh sandwich.
+Pai’s Deli is a small deli inside the Outrigger Waikiki Beach Resort.
+It is a hidden gem located near the escalator to Duke’s, making it one of the best places in Waikiki for a quick, affordable, and fresh sandwich.

-Most order one of the sandwiches.
-Each comes with spinach, cucumber, tomato, sprouts, shredded carrot, and mayo on your choice of bread.
-They have a great selection of sandwiches such as Tuna Salad, Turkey, Ham & American Cheese, and Pastrami.
+Most people order one of the sandwiches.
+Each comes loaded with spinach, cucumber, tomato, sprouts, shredded carrot, and mayo on your choice of bread.

 When I visit, I usually order the Chicken Salad Sandwich on a croissant.
 The fresh, crispy veggies, tender chicken mixed with creamy mayo, and buttery, flaky croissant make a fantastic combination.

-What to order: Chicken Salad Sandwich, Turkey and Avocado Sandwich
+What to order: Chicken Salad Sandwich on a croissant.

 Pai’s Deli